cabo/with-expert-review/draft-bormann-gendispatch-with-expert-review.md

 4.9, and 4.10 of RFC8126@BCP26}}, this document adds a parallel _augmented
 policy_ that also specifies involving a Designated Expert.

-As long as his has not happened, authors of specifications that want to make use of the augmented registration policies can simply copy the pertinent section below, replace "This policy" with "The policy for this registry", and copy the result into individual sections that establish new registries.
+For the period of time while {{BCP26}} has not been updated to include the augmented registration policies, authors of specifications that want to make use of these can simply copy the pertinent section below, replace "This policy" with "The policy for this registry", and use the result in the individual sections that establish new registries.

 ## RFC Required With Expert Review {#rfcreq}